wspr/mmapkg/readme.txt

   default.

 MatlabExport:
-  A wrapper around the ToMatlab package that makes things better.
+  A wrapper around the ToMatlab package that works for Greek symbols and derivatives.

+EqualTicks:
+  A hopefully temporary package to work out some problems between MathPSfrag and CustomTicks in which tick marks become scaled by the aspect ratio of the figure Ñ ugly!
+Also provides a couple of helper functions that I'll probably keep in the future in a package of a different name.

 That's it for now.
 Probably more in the future!